PaddlePaddle/PaddleDetection/configs/ppyoloe/README.md

 **PP-YOLOE** | **30.5** | **46.4**

 **Notes**
-- Here, we use [VisDrone](https://github.com/VisDrone/VisDrone-Dataset) dataset, and to detect 9 objects including `person, bicycles, car, van, truck, tricyle, awning-tricyle, bus, motor`.
+- Here, we use [VisDrone](https://github.com/VisDrone/VisDrone-Dataset) dataset, and to detect 9 objects including `person, bicycles, car, van, truck, tricycle, awning-tricycle, bus, motor`.
 - Above models trained using official default config, and load pretrained parameters on COCO dataset.
 - *Due to the limited time, more verification results will be supplemented in the future.
 You are also welcome to contribute to PP-YOLOE*